 The article was updated with pricing information

-You see, while many manufacturers that operate within this price range (well, its official pricing is still to be announced, but it is reported that the watch will bear an impressive price tag close to €20,000 without VAT and other taxes*) usually tend to make indicators for their “Moon Phase” watches out of 18-carat gold (or even platinum,) Louis Moinet decided to take a different approach and took a lot less common object that came out of this world.
+You see, while many manufacturers that operate within this price range (well, its official pricing is still to be announced, but it is reported that the Stardance will bear an impressive price tag close to €20,000 without VAT and other taxes*) usually tend to make indicators for their “Moon Phase” watches out of 18-karat gold (or even platinum,) Louis Moinet decided to take a different approach and took a lot less common object that came out of this world.
 The disk that the moon is depicted on is crafted from a small piece of Enstatite EH3 meteorite that circles around its axis on a rich, dark blue background of blue aventurine: a translucent variety of quartz that is known for its “glistening” effect thanks to inclusions of other metals in its structure.

-Although, despite all their PR department’s talk about billions of years and millions of miles, the Enstatite EH3 stone itself is neither terribly rare, nor it is particularly expensive (it usually sells at $40-$60 per gram depending on the size of the fragment, basically the same price as gold), it is rarely used in making jewelry or watches: the number of watches that bear a piece of a celestial object in them is infinitesimally small (well, Badollet used a piece of meteorite in their La Stellaire Tourbillon to make a whole baseplate of their in-house Caliber BAD1630 movement, but that one was even more expensive.
+Although, despite all their PR department’s talk about billions of years and millions of miles, the Enstatite EH3 stone itself is neither terribly rare, nor it is particularly expensive (it usually sells at $40-$60 per gram depending on the size of the fragment, basically the same price as gold), it is rarely used in making jewelry: the number of trinkets that bear a piece of a celestial object in them is infinitesimally small (well, Badollet used a piece of meteorite in their La Stellaire Tourbillon to make a whole baseplate of their in-house Caliber BAD1630 movement, but that one was even more expensive.

 The rest is more mundane in a sense that the rest of the Stardance 36mm was crafted from more down to Earth elements.
 Yet, all parts that this wristwatch is assembled from are attractive and high-grade.
 Its miniature body, for example, is crafted from lightweight titanium alloy, while the bezel, which is fixed to the case with six screws topped by six beautifully cut diamonds, is made of polished white ceramics.